lambdamikel/MIDI-80/README.md

 ### November 2024

 - This Github goes online.
 Firmware, Gerbers, and sources released to the public.
 - The first beta tests were a success!
-Both J�rgen as well as Joel have successfully used MIDI/80 with their TRS-80s.
+Both Jürgen and Joel have successfully used MIDI/80 with their TRS-80s.

 ### October 2024